dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 Of course, people at the [Official Discord](https://discord.gg/4sJCBx5) are always happy to help!

-## 👉👉duckyScript Cheatsheet 👈👈
+## 👉👉 duckyScript Cheatsheet 👈👈

-[Click me to download](./duckyscript_cheatsheet.pdf) a copy of the quick reference guide!
+[Click me to download](https://github.com/dekuNukem/duckyPad-Pro/blob/master/doc/duckyscript_cheatsheet.pdf?raw=1) a copy of the quick reference guide!

 Much easier to lookup than going through this whole page.